" "

 Choose Cascade CMS or WordPress

 We believe there are two very clear CMS choices for Higher Education, based on our experience and research: Cascade CMS and WordPress.
-In our expert opinion, these are the best proprietary and open-source solutions, respectively, and why these are the only two CMS options available with our LuxEd solution.
+In our opinion, they represent the best proprietary and open-source platforms, respectively, and are the only CMS options available within our LuxEd solution.

 Background